The BEST Garlic Noodles in 15 Minutes! (VIDEO)

 This post may contain affiliate links.
 Please read our disclosure policy.

 These Garlic Noodles are an umami bomb of flavor that you can make in about 15 minutes!
-They’re quick, easy and SO tasty – the noodles are chewy and aromatic, perfectly coated in a flavorful garlic butter with tons of fresh garlic!
+Chewy noodles are coated in super flavorful garlic butter with LOTS of fresh garlic – quick, easy, and SO tasty!

 Watch the Garlic Noodles Recipe Video!